RedHat-Middleware-Workshops/cloud-native-workshop-v2m4-guides/event-driven-services.md

 mp.messaging.incoming.orders.request.timeout.ms=30000
 ~~~

-For more details about this file and all the supported options, please take a look at [Keycloak Adapter Config](https://www.keycloak.org/docs/latest/securing_apps/index.html#_java_adapter_config).

 ##### Deploying Payment service to OpenShift

-Package the payment application via clicking on `Package for OpenShift` in `Commands Palette`:
+Package the payment application by clicking on **Package for OpenShift** in the Commands Palette`:

 ![payment]({% image_path quarkus-dev-run-packageforOcp.png %})

-Or run the following maven plugin in CodeReady Workspaces`Terminal`:
+Or run the following command in a CodeReady Workspaces _Terminal_:

 `cd /projects/cloud-native-workshop-v2m4-labs/payment-service/`

 `mvn clean package -DskipTests`

-Build the image using on OpenShift:
+This will build an executable JAR file in the `target/` directory.

+* To deploy this to OpenShift, define a new build in our project:

 `oc new-build registry.access.redhat.com/redhat-openjdk-18/openjdk18-openshift:1.5 --binary --name=payment -l app=payment`

-This build uses the new [Red Hat OpenJDK Container Image](https://access.redhat.com/documentation/en-us/red_hat_jboss_middleware_for_openshift/3/html/red_hat_java_s2i_for_openshift/index), providing foundational software needed to run Java applications, while staying at a reasonable size.
+> This build uses the new [Red Hat OpenJDK Container Image](https://access.redhat.com/documentation/en-us/red_hat_jboss_middleware_for_openshift/3/html/red_hat_java_s2i_for_openshift/index), providing foundational software needed to run Java applications, while staying at a reasonable size.

- * Force update the OpenJDK image tags:
+ * Force update the OpenJDK image tags just in case they haven't been imported yet:

 `oc import-image openjdk18-openshift --all`

- * Create a temp directory to store only previously-built application with necessary lib directory:

-`rm -rf target/binary && mkdir -p target/binary && cp -r target/*runner.jar target/lib target/binary`

  * Start and watch the build, which will take about minutes to complete:

-`oc start-build payment --from-dir=target/binary --follow`
+`oc start-build payment --from-file target/*-runner.jar --follow`

 ![payment]({% image_path payment-build-logs.png %})